mccordryan/firebaseui-react/README.md

 If the user resets their password, `signInSuccessWithAuthResult` will not be called until the password has been successfully updated.

+It is advised that you use the `signInSuccessWithAuthResult` callback for routing your authenticated users as opposed to a `useEffect` hook, because the `useEffect` hook will redirect users before they can complete a password reset.
+As a workaround to this, you can check to make sure the `resetPassword` query parameter is not `"true"` before you redirect.

+# Reset Password

+Because using Firebase's default reset password functionality routes you to a third party page with limited customizability, this package handles password resets by sending a regular sign in email (the same one sent by the "emaillink" provider).
+This workaround allows password resets to be handled locally within your project.

 # Custom Error Handling

 To override the default error messages, or set a message on an unhandled error, you can pass a `customErrors` object to your top level configuration.
 The keys of this object should be string-formatted error codes and the values should be the desired error message: